ddoro1701/ddoro1701/README.md

-Hallo zusammen!
+Hi everyone!

-Ich bin Daniel (26) und ich bin Computer Science Student an der Wrexham University.
+I'm Daniel (26), and I'm a Computer Science student at Wrexham University.